Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Step 2: Account for Glass and Heat-Storing Surfaces

 Room volume is only the starting point.
 Glass doors, windows, tile, concrete, stone, brick, and log walls can increase the heating load.
-These surfaces do not hold heat the same way insulated wood walls do, so the heater may need more power to deliver the same experience.
+These surfaces do not behave like insulated wood walls, so the heater may need to be sized for a larger effective room volume.

-This is why two saunas with the same floor size may need different heaters.
-A small sauna with a large glass wall may need a stronger heater than a slightly larger sauna with well-insulated wood walls.
+This is why two saunas with the same floor dimensions can require different heaters.
+A small sauna with a large glass wall can create a greater heating demand than a slightly larger sauna with well-insulated wood walls.

 Step 3: Check the Manufacturer’s Heater Range